lukeFalsina/learnDCL/README.md

 In addition to your code, we would like to received your build files.

-* Zip your "LearnDCL" folder and send it to lfalsina@gmail.com
+* Zip your "learnDCL" folder and send it to lfalsina@gmail.com
-* Complete this [form](http://goo.gl/forms/k500h7cYiv) on DCL and Grab'n Run.
+* Complete this [form](http://goo.gl/forms/csLE0icP2S) on DCL and Grab'n Run.

 This will be a tremendous help to make GNR library a better and more flexible tool :)